Skip to main content

 • Retinal achromic patch

-The right time is different for every individual.
+The right time depends on the individual.
 An individual’s current medical status, personal experience with TSC, treatment or screening plan, and general readiness for genetic information all influence the decision to be tested.
 Having an open dialogue with individuals about these topics can assist with shared decision-making.
+Additionally, consider referring individuals to a clinical genomic science specialist for a thorough review of the individual’s family history and discussion of testing options.

 Additionally, Tuberous Sclerosis Complex International has published clinical consensus guidelines for surveillance and management of individuals with TSC.2